-iFixit is a wiki-based site that teaches people how to fix almost anything.
+iFixit is a wiki-based site located in the United States that teaches people how to fix almost anything.
 Anyone can create a repair manual for a device, and anyone can also edit the existing set of manuals to improve them.
 Our site empowers individuals to share their technical knowledge with the rest of the world.

 So what are you waiting for?